Former Liang: Fall and aftermath

-The Mogao Caves in Dunhuang, Gansu, which first began construction during the Former Liang era.
+The Buddhist Mogao Caves in Dunhuang, Gansu.

 Infighting within the Former Liang left the state severely weakened.
 Several pro-Eastern Jin rebellions broke out in 356 and they once more lost all their territory south of the Yellow River.
 Faced with pressure from the Former Qin, they were also forced to submit to them as vassals.
 During his regency and reign, Zhang Tianxi finally discarded the Jianxing reign era and adopted the Eastern Jin's reign eras, thus fully recognizing their sovereignty.
 Later, he attempted to get the Jin commander, Huan Wen, to coordinate a campaign with him against Qin but was ignored.
 In 376, Former Qin invaded Former Liang, prompting Tianxi to surrender and ending the state.

 Zhang Tianxi served as a mid-level official under the Qin, but in the aftermath of the Battle of Fei River in 383, he managed to escape to the Eastern Jin.
 He became a Jin official and was restored to his family's title of Duke of Xiping before dying in 406.
 His son, Zhang Dayu attempted to restore his family's state in 386, but was killed in 387 by Lü Guang, the founder of Later Liang.

-Despite the chaos that plagued Former Liang in its later years, it also saw the emergence of the Mogao Caves, as these Buddhist grottoes are widely believed to have been first constructed by the monk, Le Zun (樂尊) near Dunhuang in 366.
+Despite the chaos that plagued Former Liang in its later years, it also saw the emergence of the Mogao Caves, as these early Buddhist grottoes are widely believed to have been first constructed by the monk, Le Zun (樂尊) near Dunhuang in 366.